-Exhibits behaviors and efficiencies associated with

-1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Exhibits documentable patterns of repeated inconsistent reliability-based behavior patterns as delineated in performance category 3 - Effective.
+Domain: Professional Growth and Continuous Improvement Dimension: Professional Accountability Exhibits behaviors and efficiencies associated with professionalism.
+1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Exhibits documentable patterns of repeated inconsistent reliability- based behavior patterns as delineated in performance category 3 - Effective.
 Exhibits inconsistent reliability-based behavior patterns as evidenced by flawed punctuality and dependability; not adhering to prescribed arrival and departure times; not following notification and reporting procedures for absences; not complying with reporting timelines and other time sensitive info./compliance requests.
 Exhibits consistent reliability-based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive info./compliance requests.
-Exhibits highly consistent reliability-based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive info./compliance requests.
-Serves as a model and mentor exhibiting consistent reliability-based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive info./compliance requests.

-Dimension: Effective Interpersonal Skills

-Effective Interactions and Collaboration with Stakeholders.

-educational program. procedures for communicating with families and colleagues and makes an effort to engage them in the educational program.
-Does not consult or collaborate with other staff members.
-Plans and makes decisions assuming the result will be positive for procedures for communicating with families and colleagues and makes an effort to engage them in the educational program.
-Collaborates appropriately and makes decisions that reflect genuine professional Maintains an open mind and participates in collaborative decisions, planning and reflection and decision making, respective and activities with 1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior professionals before considering collaborative no information to families and colleagues and makes no attempt to engage them in the educational program.
-Does not consult or collaborate with Appears to be inconsistent and inaccurate in providing information to families and colleagues and engaging them in the educational program.
-Plans and makes decisions assuming the result will be positive for everyone.
-Consults infrequently with families and colleagues in a timely, consistent, positive and professional manner.
+Exhibits highly consistent reliability- based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive info./compliance requests.
+Serves as a model and mentor exhibiting consistent reliability- based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive info./compliance requests.
+Domain: Interpersonal Skills Dimension: Effective Interpersonal Skills Effective Interactions and Collaboration with Stakeholders.
+Dimension: Effective Interpersonal Skills 1 Ineffective Z 3 4 5 Needs Improvement Effective Highly Effective Superior Provides minimal or no information to families and colleagues and makes no attempt to engage them in the educational program.
+Appears to be inconsistent and inaccurate in providing information to families and colleagues and engaging them in the educational program.
+Effective Interacts with families and colleagues in a timely, consistent, positive and professional manner.
 Complies with school procedures for communicating with families and colleagues and makes an effort to engage them in the educational program.
-Collaborates appropriately and makes decisions that reflect genuine professional frequently and sensitively with families and colleagues and engages them in the educational program.
-Maintains an open mind and participates in collaborative planning, reflection and decision making, respecting and considering the thoughts of consistently and sensitively with families and colleagues and uses diverse methods to engage them in the educational program and supports their participation.
+Highly Effective Communicates frequently and sensitively with families and colleagues and engages them in the educational program.
+Superior Communicates consistently and sensitively with families and colleagues and uses diverse methods to engage them in the educational program and supports their participation.
 Communication is clearly understood by diverse stakeholders.
-Takes a leadership role in ensuring that all collaborative decisions, planning and reflection activities with colleagues are based on the highest professional standards.
-Seeks out the expertise and opinion of other professionals before considering
+Takes a leadership role